agradecki/pig-game/README.md

 # pig-game

+JS tutorial project.
 Get 100 points to win.
 If you roll a 1, you lose the chance and your opponent rolls.

 # live-demo